 Delivered by our charitable partners CatZero and Seafood Grimsby & Humber, alongside the Department for Work and Pensions, the programme has already seen participants secure careers in the seafood industry.

 The first course – “Women into Seafood” – ran on 14th to 16th of June 2022.
-Delivered by the charity CatZero in partnership with the Grimsby Fish Merchants Association, the three-day course provided attendees a mix of hands-on training, site visits, and discussions with local business leaders.
-Attendees left the course with a Foundation Certificate in Food Safety and Hygiene, and their eyes opened to a range of potential careers covering all elements of business from the processing floor to logistics, accounts, administration, and finance.
+Delivered by the charity CatZero in partnership with the Grimsby Fish Merchants Association, the three-day course provided attendees a mix of hands-on training in seafood processing, alongside IT, marketing sale and procuring, plus site visits, and discussions with local business leaders.

 Alongside local business leaders and large processors, Emma McKeating, certified Advanced Fishmonger, joined the course to share just how varied and interesting the life of a real @girlyfishmonger can be.